|Course code module||2BPSW-08E|

 3. Course content

-1° Introduction: how did inequality become a subject of action and research?
+1° Introduction: how did inequality became a subject of action and research?

 2° Illustrations of inequality

-3° Central concepts (differentiation, fragmentation, inequality, exclusion and stratification) are explained on the basis of a model developed by the professor.
+3° Central concepts (differentiation, fragmentation, inequality, exclusion and stratification) are explained on the basis of a model developed by Jan Vranken.

-10° Important forms of inequality and stratification: every year specific topics are selected (such as poverty, life events, health, gender, urban forms)
+9° Actual forms of inequality and stratification : every year specific topics are selected (such as poverty, life events, urban forms, ethnicity, globalisation and climate)

 Theory, empirical data and methodology are balanced out.